LLNL/Sina/docs/source/cli_examples.rst

   sina query -r "Select value from scalar where name=xpos" --database somefile.sqlite

 This returns the values of all scalars named "xpos".
-This query would work against sql and cassandra backends.
+This query would work against SQL and Cassandra backends.

 Export
 ~~~~~~